Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Introduction

-Besides the asymptotic approach we take, another case where efficiency can be achieved simultaneously with the three criteria is when the valuations are correlated, and their joint distribution is known to the mechanism designer, as demonstrated by \citet{kosenok2008individually}.
+Besides the asymptotic approach we take, another case where efficiency can be achieved simultaneously with budget balance, incentive compatibility, and individual rationality is when the valuations are \emph{correlated}, and their joint distribution is \emph{known} to the mechanism designer, as demonstrated by \citet{kosenok2008individually}.
 Their mechanisms extract the social surplus by taking advantage of the correlation structure among agents' valuations.
-This result can be seen as the extension of the finding of \citet{cremer1988full} regarding the public goods problem.
-Our study complements their results by studying the case of independent valuations.
+This result can be seen as an extension of the finding of \citet{cremer1988full} regarding the public goods scenario.
+Our paper complements their results by examining the case of independent valuations with an unknown distribution.

-Our proposed class of mechanisms is novel in that it significantly reduces the information requirements on the valuation distributions as compared with the aforementioned studies.
-The second-best mechanism requires the full information of valuation distributions, and in general, it is not in a closed-form.
+Our proposed class of mechanisms is novel in that it significantly reduces the information requirements on the valuation distribution as compared with the aforementioned studies.
+The second-best mechanism requires the full information of valuation distributions.
 The mechanism by \citet{kosenok2008individually} requires the exact details of the joint distribution of all agents' valuations.
-The AMT mechanisms we propose, on the other hand, are more robust as they need only one moment from each valuation distribution.\footnote{This moment can come from any increasing and continuous transformation of the valuation.
-See Section \ref{sec:welfare}.} A moment of a distribution contains much less information than the distribution itself: a moment condition can be satisfied by an infinite number of distributions.
-The notion of informational robustness under moment restrictions has become quite popular in the recent literature.
-For example, \citet{carrasco2018optimal} studies the maxmin auction under general moment restrictions. \citet{azar2013parametric} and \citet{pinar2017robust} study robust auctions when the mean and the variance of the valuations are known.\footnote{These papers study the model of independent valuations.
+The AMT mechanism we propose, in contrast, is appealing in its simplicity and robustness as it requires only one moment from the valuation distribution.\footnote{This moment can come from any increasing and continuous transformation of the valuation.
+See Section \ref{sec:welfare}.} A moment of a distribution contains much less information than the distribution itself: a moment condition can be satisfied by an infinite number of distributions.\footnote{In Section \ref{ssec:robust}, we provide a more formal discussion of the qualitative difference between a moment and the distribution by using results in the information theory.} The notion of informational robustness under moment restrictions has become popular in recent literature.
+For example, \citet{carrasco2018optimal} study the maxmin auction under general moment restrictions. \citet{azar2013parametric} and \citet{pinar2017robust} analyze robust auctions when the mean and the variance of the valuations are known.\footnote{These papers examine the model of independent valuations.
 It is also possible to allow for correlated valuations while maintaining the moment restrictions on the marginal distributions.
 See \cite{brooks2021maxmin,zhang2021robust}.}